Hozukii/linked-blog-starter-md/Courses/Ancient Philosophy - UPenn/The Milesians.md

 - Aristotle called philosopher in virtue of their inquires into nature a physiologoi(naturalists)
 - That make the Milesians the first natural scientist in the western sense
 # Material principle
+- Everything thought made made from earth, fire, water, air
+- But they thought that there would be one that is more important than the others, the material principle
 - The material that make every other object
 - Thales thought that water was the material principle
 - Anaximenes: Air